-The University of Houston is committed to creating and maintaining an institutional environment that promotes the safety and well-being of its students.
-To maintenance services throughout the University of Houston.
+Plant Operations maintains all buildings, grounds, and utility systems, including custodial and regular maintenance services throughout the University of Houston.
 Students, faculty, and staff are encouraged to report maintenance problems such as missing or burnt out lights, doors and other accessways that do not secure properly, and out of service elevators.